commercetools/commercetools-php-sdk/README.md

 ### Using the client factory

-When using at Guzzle greater then version 6, it's also possible to use a preconfigured Guzzle client using the client factory.
+When using a Guzzle version greater than 6, it's also possible to use a preconfigured Guzzle client using the client factory.
 At the moment this is limited to client credentials authentication flow.

 ```php
 <?php